buckleylab/Buckley_lab_protocols/Preparing_DNA_for_Sequencing/CornellBRC_submit_sequencing.md

 ### Illumina MiSeq sequencing submission

-NOTE: This guide assumes you are submitting a 16S V4 or ITS1 amplicon library using our [Kozich barcodes](../).
+This guide assumes you are submitting a 16S V4 or ITS1 amplicon library using our [Kozich barcodes](../PCR/16S_primer_barcodes_for_demultiplexing.xlsx).

-1. Place order [here](https://www.biotech.cornell.edu/core-facilities-brc/services/miseq-illumina-sequencing) using the "Submit Samples" link.
+1. Place order [here](https://www.biotech.cornell.edu/core-facilities-brc/services/miseq-illumina-sequencing) using the "Submit Samples" link
 1. Scroll to Genomics and select Illumina Sequencing
 2. Either select a stored payment method or enter a new one
 3. On the next page, choose